VROOM-Project/vroom/README.md

 VROOM is an open-source optimization engine written in C++14 that aim at providing good solutions to various real-life [vehicle routing problems](https://en.wikipedia.org/wiki/Vehicle_routing_problem) within a small computing time.
+Take a look at the [wiki](https://github.com/VROOM-Project/vroom/wiki) on how to get started.

 ## Demo